dss-extensions/opendss-svn-mirror/trunk/Distrib/BitrockInstaller/readme.txt

 1.2.17 - links with HELICS, includes three HELICS examples
        - Distance (21) and incremental distance (TD21) types added to Relay
        - fix voltage base for 3-phase VCCS in RMS mode
+       - VCCS will cease to inject current when a terminal opens, e.g., by a Relay

 Open Issues
 ===========